-While I love the Chase Sapphire Preferred Card for its travel rewards its also great for cash back, which is a heck of a lot more useful right now.
+While I love the Chase Sapphire Preferred Card for its travel rewards, its also great for cash back, which is incredibly useful right now.

 That's what is so great about the Chase Sapphire Preferred Card.
 You can have it both ways–awesome value for cash back, and for travel for when the world starts traveling again.

 The way the Chase Sapphire Preferred Card works is that you earn Chase Ultimate Rewards points (URs), which are still the most flexible and valuable travel rewards currency out there.
 With the new Pay Yourself Back program, or through the Ultimate Rewards booking portal, each UR is worth 1.25 cents.